noxthot/ss22_julia_workshop/pages/hpc/distributed.md

 julia>
 ```

 The main idea is, that a task can be interrupted and the order of tasks is not set.
-This means if you have multiple tasks the order of execution is not guarantied.
+This means if you have multiple tasks the order of execution is not guaranteed.
 This also means, that the main Julia process is not blocked by a task but works independently.
 If you want to wait for the task to finish before the calling task continues, you can do this with `wait(t)`.

 Most of the time you create a task and schedule it right away.
 This can be done by the `@async` macro.
 It is basically equivalent to `schedule(@task x)`.
 You can also catch the task (and therefore the state) with `t = @async x`.
 If you want to wait for several tasks you can use the `@sync` macro.
 It will wait until all enclosed tasks spanned by `@async`, `@spawn`, `@spawnat`, and `@distributed` are completed.